killhunnet/e2e-java-experience-in-app-service-linux-part-2/README.md

 ```

 > [!NOTE]
-> You can use the command `mvn com.microsoft.azure:azure-webapp-maven-plugin:1.14.0:config` to modify the basic configuration.
+> You can use the command `mvn azure-webapp:config` to modify the basic configuration.

 ### Step 5 - Deploy to Java SE in App Service Linux